NeoGeographyToolkit/StereoPipeline/docs/tools/sfs.rst

     loss).
 Any difference much larger than this will be penalized.

 --estimate-height-errors
-    Estimate the SfS DEM height uncertainty by finding the height perturbation at each grid point which will make at least one of the simulated images at that point change by more than twice the discrepancy between the unperturbed simulated image and the measured image.
+    Estimate the SfS DEM height uncertainty (in meters) by finding the height perturbation at each grid point which will make at least one of the simulated images at that point change by more than twice the discrepancy between the unperturbed simulated image and the measured image.
 The SfS DEM must be provided via the -i option.

+--height-error-params (*double integer*) (default = 5.0 1000)
+    Specify the largest height deviation to examine (in meters), and how many samples to use from 0 to that height.

 --save-dem-with-nodata
     Save a copy of the DEM while using a no-data value at a DEM